darekf77/typescript-npm-project/README.md

 # TO REMEBER
- - check if each controller, entity is added to morphi init
+ - check if each controller, entity is added to 3 init (index.ts,entites.ts,controlers.ts)
  - "assets" relative from html,css ,  "/assets" from scss

 ## Create, build, publish: